Quickness Training

 Before developing a quickness program, athlete evaluation is

 helpful.
-There is an abundant amount of testing procedures that are used to
+There is an abundance of testing procedures that are used to

 measure quickness.
 Tests include reaction drills, start and stop, and quick feet